 Divorce may be a common experience for today’s couples and families, but that doesn’t make it any less distressing for the families going through it–especially when children are involved.
 Children of all ages can have a lot of questions, confusion, and conflicting feelings when they have to deal with divorce, and even the most compassionate and attentive parents may struggle to meet all of their children’s needs.
 Counseling children and their families through a separation and divorce is so important, it is actually recommended, and even legally required in more than half of all counties in the United States.¹

-Given these circumstances, there is incredible need for dedicated professionals to practice in one of the several specialized counseling roles that allows them to support children as they deal with divorce.
-School counselors, and family/marriage counselors can all play a role in providing both individual and family support during and well after a divorce.
+Given these circumstances, there is an incredible need for dedicated professionals to practice in one of the several specialized counseling roles that allow them to support children as they deal with divorce.
+School counselors and family/marriage counselors can all play a role in providing both individual and family support during and well after a divorce.

 Helping Children Understand

 Will Smith famously asserted that “parents just don’t understand.”
 But during a divorce, it is often young children as well as parents who struggle to make sense of what is happening to their family, and what the future holds.